faranalytics/port_agent/README.md

 A RPC-like facility for making inter-thread function calls.

 ## Features
-- Port Agent will marshall the return value or `Error` back to the caller.
+- Port Agent will marshall the return value or `Error` from the other thread back to the caller.
+- The other thread may be the main thread or a Worker thread.
-- Registered functions (i.e., `Agent.register`) are persistent and can be deregistered using the `Agent.deregister` method.
+- Registered functions (i.e., `Agent.register`) persist until deregistered.
 - Late binding registrants will be called with previously awaited invocations.

 ## Table of Contents